Shaw Direct - Plan Builder Improvement

 Our decision

-The decision to deprioritize the "Back to TV packages" option aligns with the Hick’s Law UX principle, which suggests that minimizing decision points improves user focus and speeds up decision-making.
-By reducing the number of actions available—specifically removing an option that takes users backward—we streamline the flow and encourage forward momentum in the checkout process.
+Deprioritizing the 'Back to TV Packages' option helps minimize decision points, improving user focus and speeding up the decision-making process.
+By reducing the number of available actions—especially removing an option that takes users backward—we streamline the flow and encourage forward momentum in the checkout process.

-However, to avoid losing navigation entirely, we could offer a subtle, less prominent way to return to the TV package.
-This allows users to proceed without distractions while still providing a path for those who may want to review their selections, maintaining usability without cluttering the primary action path.
+However, to maintain usability without cluttering the primary action path, we could introduce a subtle, less prominent way for users to return to the TV package.
+This would allow users to proceed without distractions while still providing an option for those who wish to review their selections."

 Proposed solutions: